Zweird-958/my-wishlist/README.md

 ### Change name

-To change name of the project, replace all `@monorepo` with your project name.
+To change name of the project, replace all `@my-wishlist` with your project name.
 I recommend to use `@` in the name of the project.

 ### Init project